mjbeauchamp/my-trek-client/README.md

 ### Prerequisites

 - Node.js (see .nvmrc for current version)
-- Access to a working instance of the Trek List server backend
 - Auth0 account configured for the app
-- A successfully running instance of the corresponding server code, found here: (https://github.com/mjbeauchamp/my-trek-server)
+- Access to a successfully running instance of the corresponding server code, found here: (https://github.com/mjbeauchamp/my-trek-server)

-### Environment Variables
+## INSTALLATION & RUNNING LOCALLY

+Clone down the repo from GitHub.

 Create an `.env` file in the root of the project: